verrgod/transcription-project/README.md

-# This project is currently in development.
+# This project is functional & currently in development.

 ## Pipeline
 1. Multimedia object (audio or video) is pushed into a MinIO bucket